larryhastings/big/README.md

 ### Line formatting

-Some format text from the configuration gets formatted with live values on every log call.
+Several configuration settings for `Log` use what's called "line formatting".
+This formatting method lets you substitute in dynamic values at runtime when writing to the log; the values are recomputed and substituted every time `Log` formats a message for the log.
 For example, the `prefix` is freshly reformatted for every log message.

-The formatting is done using the `format` method on the string itself.
-Here are the values you can substitute:
+The formatting is done using the `format` method on the string.

+Here are the values you can substitute when formatting the `prefix`:

   * `elapsed`:
             The elapsed time since the log was started,